sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

 ##### Code that isn't a Ruby Application

-We have codebases to maintain that aren't Ruby applications or gems.
+We have codebases that aren't Ruby applications or gems.
 We have not yet settled on a long-term method for dealing with these:

-- javascript apps with npm updates:
-  - https://github.com/sul-dlss/access-update-scripts has code to create PRs for npm package updates, but it currently only works for the sul-dlss github organization.
-All the sinopia code is in the LD4P github organization.
-There is a [pending pull request](https://github.com/sul-dlss/access-update-scripts/pull/82) that will address this.
-- java code (note that we are down to two Java repositories in our platform: [suri2](https://github.com/sul-dlss/suri2) (which is slated to be replaced with the Rails-based [suri_rails](https://github.com/sul-dlss/suri_rails) in 2020), and [etd-reporter](https://github.com/sul-dlss/etd-reporter).)
+- java code
+  - the Infrastructure team is down to one Java repository in our platform, [etdpdf](https://github.com/sul-dlss/etdpdf), and it does not go through CI or receive maintenance updates
 - Go projects (such as various RIALTO components)
+  - with the future of RIALTO in question, it's not likely to receive attention any time soon

 Note that security updates affecting our Ruby **gems** will be caught when doing capistrano deployments via `gemfile audit`.